-Is anyone else really missing traveling right about now?
+Is anyone else really missing travelling right about now?
 And, yet the word seems to have some kind of stigma attached to it.
 Even though travel is one of our core values at The Handbook, we’ve steered clear from the subject almost entirely since the pandemic started, and while we’re obviously not endorsing traveling right now, we’re here to let you know that you can still experience its awe and wonder from the comfort of your living room.

 We’re welcoming a new age of travel and it’s quite literally through your laptop screen.
 Yup, you can explore the world in all of its glory from your sofa through Google Maps and Google Earth!
 Which is why today we’re headed around the globe, exploring the seven wonders of the world.
 Let’s get exploring…